ionutdobre/ocds_examples/README.md

 	"errors": [
 		{
 			"code" : 1020,
-			"message": " You should use at least 2 criteria from the following list of filters: sector, year, procedure, awardCriteria, buyerCountry, supplierCountry"
+			"message": " You should use at least 2 criteria from the following list of filters: item, year, procedure, awardCriteria, buyerCountry, supplierCountry"
 			"url": "http://www.contractawards.eu/open-contracting/api/v1/record-package?year=2012"
 		}
 	]